Li Tai

-Li Tai (李泰 (Lǐ Tài); 620 – 14 January 653), courtesy name Huibao (惠褒), nickname Qingque (青雀), formally Prince Gong of Pu (濮恭王), was an imperial prince of the Chinese Tang dynasty.
+Li Tai (李泰 (Lǐ Tài); 620 – 14 January 653 (Note: The Zizhi Tongjian recorded that Li Tai died on the guisi day after the 11th month (i.e. the 12th month, during the winter) of the 3rd year of the Yonghui era of Tang Gaozong's reign.
+This date corresponds to 14 Jan 653 on the Gregorian calendar.
+His biographies in volume 76 of Old Book of Tang and volume 80 of New Book of Tang recorded that he was 35 (by East Asian reckoning) when he died.)), courtesy name Huibao (惠褒), childhood nickname Qingque (青雀), posthumous name Prince Gong of Pu (濮恭王), was an imperial prince of the Chinese Tang dynasty.

-Li Tai, who carried the title of Prince of Wei (魏王; "Wei wang"), was favored by his father, Emperor Taizong, for his literary talent and studiousness.
+Li Tai, who carried the noble title of Prince of Wei (魏王), was favored by his father, Emperor Taizong, for his literary talent and studiousness.
 His older brother Li Chengqian was crown prince, but Li Tai and his associates had design on that position, eventually pushing Li Chengqian to plot treason in 643.
 After Li Chengqian's plot was discovered, Li Chengqian was deposed, and Emperor Taizong agreed to create Li Tai the new crown prince.
 However, Emperor Taizong soon saw that Li Tai had pushed Li Chengqian toward rebellion by machination and further appeared to bear ill intentions toward their younger brother Li Zhi the Prince of Jin, and so Emperor Taizong named Li Zhi crown prince instead.
 Li Tai was reduced in rank and briefly put under house arrest, and then exiled.
 He died in exile in 653.

 The Buddhist statues in the Main Wall of Bingyang South Cave of the Longmen Caves was dedicated by Li Tai to his deceased mother Empress Zhangsun.